Skip to content

 things to see and to do in xijiang

 The Miao minority is the most represented in Guizhou.
-The criteria for a minority to be recognized by the Chinese government are quite strict so there are many other Miao branches with completely different customs and traditions that are not recognized as being a different ethnic group.
-If you happen to visit these areas you will see how the traditional attires and languages change radically from one village to another even if officially they all belong to the same group.
+The criteria for a minority to be recognized by the Chinese government are quite strict, so many other Miao branches with completely different customs and traditions are not recognized as a different ethnic group.
+If you happen to visit these areas, you will see how the traditional attires and languages change radically from one village to another, even if officially, they all belong to the same group.

 Some of the characteristics of the Miao are the passion for Mijiu (rice wine), the interesting hairstyles of the Miao women, and their love for silver decorations.